Robotic Surgery: Performing Complex Procedures Through Tiny Incisions

 Incorporating technology in the operating room means smaller incisions and potentially faster recovery times.
 Depending on your procedure, specially trained Virtua surgeons may bring in a high-tech helper: a robotic surgical system.

-We offer robot-assisted surgery at Virtua Our Lady of Lourdes, Virtua Memorial and Virtua Voorhees in the following specialties:
+We offer robot-assisted surgery at Virtua Our Lady of Lourdes, Virtua Mount Holly, and Virtua Voorhees in the following specialties: